Understanding Protected Areas Vs Protected Places In Singapore

 Are There Any Exceptions To Entering A Protected Place?

-Only individuals with authorised access, such as government personnel, security officers, or employees with clearance, are allowed to enter protected places.
+Only individuals with authorised access, such as government personnel, security officers, or employees with clearance, may enter protected areas.
 The general public is strictly prohibited.

 What Should I Do If I Accidentally Enter A Protected Area?